Raising Highly Capable Kids Program Increases Positive Values and Social Skills in Children

 But with support from organizations like the Georgia Center for Opportunity (GCO), state legislators are paving the way for children to overcome challenges with literacy.
 This will empower them to thrive in their academic development and build flourishing lives for themselves and their families in the future.

-“GCO applauds the state House of Representatives for passing the Georgia Early Literacy Act of 2026.
+“GCO applauds the state’s General Assembly for passing the Georgia Early Literacy Act of 2026.
 This important legislation helps Georgia make sure that students read proficiently so they can excel in school and reach their full potential in life.”

 Buzz Brockway